 How is Practice Management Software Built?

-The second part of practice management software is an interface, or “front end” that allows you and your staff to interact with the database in an organized and hopefully user-friendly fashion.
+The second part of practice management software is an interface, or “front end,” that allows you and your staff to interact with the database in an organized and hopefully user-friendly fashion.

 I’m not saying that editing your data in some other way than using the interface can’t be done, but this would take someone with PhD-level computer knowledge.

 You’ve heard the saying from gun advocates that “guns don’t kill people; people do.”
 I’ll say the same thing here.
-Most embezzlement takes place not because of inherent weaknesses in practice management software, but because human practice owners fail to apply sufficient supervision and common sense to their practice management software.
+Most embezzlement occurs not because of inherent weaknesses in practice management software, but because human practice owners fail to apply sufficient supervision and common sense to their practice management software.

 For example, it is possible to set up practice management software so that the practice owner is the only person permitted to authorize credit adjustments to be made to patient accounts.
 While, in theory, this is safer than allowing staff members to make adjustments without the doctor’s approval, it is operationally cumbersome to have staff continuously interrupting the doctor when transactions need to be authorized.
 Most offices find the safest options unwieldy and end up deliberately bypassing some of the built-in safety features of their software for the sake of convenience.

 So let’s start treating our practice management software as the vital repository of data that it is.
-Having that mindset will offer far more protection than any built-in security feature in software.
+Having that mindset will offer far more protection than any built-in security feature in your software.